qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_dragdrop.rst

     }
   });

-This could be used to dynamically accepting or disallowing specific types of drop events depending on the application status or any other given condition.
-The user then gets a ``nodrop`` cursor to signalize that the hovered target do not accept the data.
-To query the source object for supported types or actions one call the methods ``supportsAction`` or ``supportsType`` on the incoming event object.
+This could be used to dynamically accept or disallow specific types of drop events depending on the application status or any other given condition.
+The user then gets a ``nodrop`` cursor to signal that the hovered target does not accept the data.
+To query the source object for supported types or actions one would call the methods ``supportsAction`` or ``supportsType`` on the incoming event object.

 Something comparable is possible during the ``dragstart`` event: